 One of the biggest mistakes that buyers make when purchasing a home is not getting pre-approved for a mortgage.
 Getting pre-approved for a mortgage is essential because it helps buyers understand what they can afford.
 Without pre-approval from a lender, you may waste time looking at homes outside of your budget.
 This can be a frustrating and disappointing experience.

-In addition, a pre-approval takes time.
+In addition, pre-approval takes time.
 In this fast-paced housing market houses receive offers quickly.
 Without a pre-approval, you will have to wait to make an offer.
 This can lead to missing out on a dream house because the seller accepted an offer before the pre-approval process is complete.

 To avoid this mistake, it’s essential to get pre-approved for a mortgage before starting the home search process.
 A pre-approval provides an idea of how much financing a home buyer can qualify for.